 This is my first blog in ages as I mainly write about my travels and sadly there has been very little lately.
-I will bring you up to date on my lockdown time, travel back to Canada including quarantine and the prospects of taking my show in the road again.
+I will bring you up to date on my lockdown time, travel back to Canada including quarantine, and the prospects of taking my show on the road again.

 Malaysia During Lockdown

-I was in Malaysia when Covid starting making the news back in January.
+I was in Malaysia when Covid started making the news back in January.
 I did have a short trip planned to Indonesia in February but I started to get a bit nervous about it, not because of the Covid but because of the travel restrictions that looked imminent.
-I ended up cancelling that trip, I was going to hunker down in safe and sunny Malaysia.
+I ended up canceling that trip, I was going to hunker down in safe and sunny Malaysia.

 Besides the good, convenient grocery selection, there were still many restaurants and hawker food stalls open, most only for takeout/delivery during the hard lockdown.
 There was never the feeling you were forced to cook for yourself every single meal.
 The food delivery businesses (Grab Food and Food Panda) are well developed and affordable, usually less than $2 per delivery.
 This opened up a whole lot of possibilities, though only used delivery once or twice.

 The dining scene in Penang is so great with regards to taste, variety, cost, and convenience that I would say in normal times I would be eating outside at least 80% of the time but during the covid, it was probably down to only 10 to 20%.
 I sure learned the value of a rice cooker.

 As you can see, food was no worry whatsoever but how were other things in my Malaysian lockdown?
 As for the people, there were a couple of days between the time lockdown was announced and when it started that you could sense people were stressed and in a bit of panic to get to the shops and whatnot.
 Once the lockdown was actually in effect, people calmed down, following the protocols of mask, distancing, etc. because they wanted to get back to business as usual as soon as possible.
 I felt safer going out in Malaysia than I do here in Canada, enough said.